Queries¶

 OUTPUT graph¶

-Generates a relationship graph between the returned entities.
-This format is suited for visualizing dependencies, application maps, or network relationships.
+Produces a relationship graph between the returned entities.
+This format suits dependency visualisation, application cartography, or network relationships.

 OUTPUT graph